chun-wei0413/Programming_Languages_Spring2025/113598009_李俊威_hw1/2/README.md

-Style #6
+Style #5
 ==============================

 Constraints:

-- Larger problem decomposed in functional abstractions.
-Functions, according to Mathematics, are relations from inputs to outputs.
+- Larger problem decomposed in procedural abstractions
-- Larger problem solved as a pipeline of function applications
+- Larger problem solved as a sequence of commands, each corresponding to a procedure

 Possible names:

-- Candy factory
-- Functional
+- Cookbook
-- Pipeline
+- Procedural

+Q:
+1. 為甚麼cookbook style 跑term freq速度比pipeline慢??